This chapter of the user guide discusses the Rose utilities for controlling and monitoring Rose/cylc suites.

 If you have been following this user guide, you will

-have used the rose suite-run
+have used the rose suite-run command in

 previous chapters.
 In normal usage, the command sets up